PeCoReT/pecoret/ReadMe.md

 *PeCoReT* (Pentest Collaboration and Reporting Tool) is an open source application to manage your pentest projects.

-**Do not use it in production!
-PeCoReT is in an early stage of development!**

 The documentation is located at [https://pecoret.github.io](https://pecoret.github.io).